sparkison/m3u-editor-docs/docs/integrations/emby and jellyfin integrations.md

 - Active Emby or Jellyfin server installation
 - API key with appropriate permissions
 - Network access from M3U Editor to your media server

+## Key Features

+### 1. Multi-Genre Support

+Movies and series can appear in multiple genre groups simultaneously, providing better content organization and discovery.

+**How it works:**
+- Each item's genre metadata is analyzed during sync
+- Content can be placed in one genre (primary) or all genres
+- Each genre entry maintains a unique `source_id` to prevent conflicts
+- Users can browse the same content through different genre categories

+**Example:**
+A movie tagged with "Action", "Thriller", and "Sci-Fi" can appear in all three groups when "All Genres" mode is enabled.

+### 2. Automatic Genre Organization

+The system automatically creates and organizes groups/categories based on genre metadata.

+**Features:**
+- Automatic group/category creation during sync
+- Clean, standardized genre names
+- Batch tracking for change detection
+- Hierarchical organization (VOD uses groups, series uses categories)

+## 3. Change Detection and Cleanup

+The sync system intelligently detects changes and keeps playlists up-to-date.

+**Capabilities:**
+- **Added Content**: New items automatically imported
+- **Removed Content**: Deleted media removed from playlists
+- **Updated Metadata**: Changes synchronized automatically
+- **Batch Tracking**: UUID-based batch numbers identify current vs. outdated content

+**Safety Features:**
+- Only removes content that originated from Emby/Jellyfin (identified by `source_id` prefix)
+- Manual additions and other sources are preserved
+- Detailed logging of all cleanup operations

+### 4. Flexible Streaming Options

+Choose how content is accessed:

+- **Server Streaming URLs**: Stream through your media server (default)
+- **Direct File Paths**: Access local files directly (requires file system access)